IronCoreLabs/ironcorelabs.github.io/README.md

     ispell -p .ispell_english *.html news/*.html _posts/*.md _drafts/*.md

 Sadly, I can't make that work from grunt since grunt doesn't pass along a tty and ispell requires one.

+You can use `grunt checkPages:production` to scan the live site and make sure the links there are in good shape.